DCAN-Labs/cifti-connectivity/README.md

 - [MathWorks MATLAB Runtime Environment (MRE) version 9.1 (2016b)](https://www.mathworks.com/products/compiler/matlab-runtime.html)
 - [Washington University Workbench Command (wb_command)](https://github.com/Washington-University/workbench)

-## Purpose
+## Modes
-- Run `cifti_conn_matrix` on your dtseries or ptseries to generate a correlation matrix (in Fischer Z by default) or all the greyordinates/parcellations to all other greyordinate/parcellations.
+- Run `cifti_conn_matrix` on your dtseries or ptseries to generate a correlation matrix (in Fisher-Z by default) or all the greyordinates/parcellations to all other greyordinate/parcellations.
 - Run `cifti_conn_template` to build a template connectivity matrix of a list of subjects.
-(It adds all the connectivity matrices one by one, then divides by the number of subjects.)
+It adds all the connectivity matrices one by one, then divides by the number of subjects.
 - Run `cifti_conn_pairwise_corr` to generate a correlation of correlation martices.
 This compares the connectivity matrix of each individual to the template, and provides a vector where each element is the correlation of connectivity to that greyorindate/parcellation.

-## Usage

-Any of the three matrix, template, or pairwise-corr functions can be completed by running `cifti_conn_wrapper.py` from within the directory cloned from this repo. `cifti_conn_wrapper.py` requires three positional arguments and can take many optional arguments.
+Any of the three matrix, template, or pairwise-corr functions can be completed by running `cifti_conn_wrapper.py` from within the directory cloned from this repo. `cifti_conn_wrapper.py` requires four positional arguments and can take many optional arguments.

 ### Required Positional Arguments